String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Numerical Computation of the Transition Trajectory

 then the corresponding Lagrangian is

 and the Euler-Lagrange equation, to be solved with suitable boundary conditions, is

 For the string method, one only needs to integrate

-Consequently, implementation and efficiency of the string method always exceeds more complex generic optimization methods such as the MAM~\cite{e-ren-vanden-eijnden:2004} or gMAM~\cite{heymann-vanden-eijnden:2008, grafke-schaefer-vanden-eijnden:2017}, and should be preferred whenever the detailed balance condition holds. \end{remark}
+Consequently, implementation simplicity and efficiency of the string method always exceeds more complex generic optimization methods such as the MAM~\cite{e-ren-vanden-eijnden:2004} or gMAM~\cite{heymann-vanden-eijnden:2008, grafke-schaefer-vanden-eijnden:2017}, and should be preferred whenever the reversibility condition holds. \end{remark}